Taxation: School of Taxation

 "I am the managing partner of one of the larger CPA firms in Marin County and many of my staff and colleagues have their master's in tax from Golden Gate University.
 Our firm has a solid, well-known reputation in taxation due to our education from Golden Gate and our on-going affiliation with the university.

 My own attendance in the MS in tax program at Golden Gate ended up being one of the most pivotal stages in my CPA career.
-The speciality added to my technical knowledge, which has assisted me in all aspects of tax compliance.
+The specialty added to my technical knowledge, which has assisted me in all aspects of tax compliance.
 But most importantly, it gave me the background for strategic tax planning, which has added a dynamic global business and individual management consulting aspect to my practice.
 This aspect, which sets me apart from my peers who have not earned an MS in tax, has exponentially added to the growth of my 30-year-old practice.

 One of the best aspects of the program was that many of the instructors were working in business on a daily basis and therefore had pragmatic insights to their instruction.
 Aside from the education, I have stayed in contact with many of my instructors and colleagues from Golden Gate, which has helped provide phenomenal technical backup in many specialized areas of taxation like partnership, estate, real estate and tax procedure."